 “Re-doc” of a traditional LLC.
 If you have formed a traditional LLC with a minimal "one pager" filing and have no company book, no organizational minutes, no company agreement, and no membership certificates, you may not be fully established or protected, in spite of Texas’ general bias against “piercing the corporate veil.”
 We will document your traditional LLC with a new company agreement and provide meeting minutes to the current date.
 Our fee is $650 plus the cost of a company book and membership certificates at our cost ($150 for hardbound burgundy/black or $250 for leather) plus $20 shipping.
 If the formal filing of a Certificate of Amendment with the Secretary of State is recommended, then fees for the amendment are an additional $275 plus the $175 filing fee (which includes expedited handling).

 Conversion/“Re-doc” of a series LLC.
-The process is that same as described above, except that fees for the re-doc are $950 plus costs.
-This does not include filing a Certificate of Amendment which is $325 plus the $175 filing fee (which includes expedited handling).
+The process is that same as described above, except that fees for the re-doc are $1,250 plus the same costs listed above.
+This does not include filing a Certificate of Amendment (a detailed amendment to your Certificate of Formation) which is $325 plus the $175 filing fee (which includes expedited handling).

 Total Structural Reorganization

-From time to time, we may have an inventory of existing, established companies and limited partnerships that are ready for immediate shipment.
-These are premium companies specially designed to include unique anonymity and asset protection features, EINs, and assumed name certificates.
+From time to time, we may have an inventory of existing, established companies that are ready for immediate shipment.
+These are premium structures specially designed to include unique anonymity and asset protection features, and assumed name certificates.
+EIN excluded.
 All sales of shelf companies are absolutely final since they involve proprietary intellectual content.
 Absolutely no exceptions.
 If interested, inquire about our current inventory.

 Annual Document Review (ADR)